 Michael Brandwein, noted speaker and consultant to the camp profession, continued, "What makes camp a special community is its focus on celebrating effort.
 In this less pressured atmosphere, children learn more readily what positive things to say and do when they make mistakes and face challenges.
 Brandwein also said, "The traditions and customs of each different camp are like a secret code that allows those who know it to feel embraced by something unique and special."

 He continued, "Campers are urged to include, not exclude, others.
 They are praised for choosing new partners and not always the same ones.
 They are encouraged to respect the differences between people.
 In an increasingly sarcastic, put-down-oriented world, camps aim to be an oasis of personal safety where demeaning comments and disrespectful behavior are not tolerated, and children are taught responsible and positive ways to resolve conflicts."

-U.S. Secretary of State Colin Powell, former chair of America's Promise - The Alliance for Youth, had his own perspective on the value of a summer camp experience for children: "It gets them away from a neighborhood or situation that may exist in their neighborhoods that isn't healthy . . .
+Former U.S. Secretary of State Colin Powell, and former chair of America's Promise - The Alliance for Youth, had his own perspective on the value of a summer camp experience for children: "It gets them away from a neighborhood or situation that may exist in their neighborhoods that isn't healthy . . .
 It teaches them how to get along with other people - both other young people as well as adults.
 To give our children a safe place to learn and grow–camp does that."